dalathegreat/Battery-Emulator-Wiki/docs/inverter/deye.md

 ## Troubleshooting

-- If you see F58 BMS_COMMUNICATION_FAULT, make sure the Max Discharge Speed is not set too high, this will make the Deye fault (For instance having it set to 150.0A will crash it)
+- If you see F58 BMS_COMMUNICATION_FAULT:
+   - Make sure the Max Discharge Speed is not set too high, this will make the Deye fault (For instance having it set to 150.0A will crash it)
+- If you see F56 bat1_voltlow_fault-error
+   - Make sure battery is not overdischarged (Scaled SOC can be used to bring back SOC% measurement)
+   - One user Factory Reset inverter to get out of this error state
 - If the inverter appears to be OFF on the LCD, make sure that both power switches on the inverters are ON.
 One switch which apparently is only for PV panels - the one that you turn 90 degrees AND another one which is a push button that is ONLY for battery side